neondatabase/website/content/docs/guides/branch-restore.md

 | If you query from earlier than your history retention window | Console request failed with 400 Bad Request: timestamp 2023-12-31 21:59:48.639 +0000 UTC precedes your project's history retention window of 168h0m0s, try a more recent timestamp |

 Adjust your selected timestamp accordingly.

+### Billing for ephemeral endpoints

+Time travel queries leverage Neon's instant branching capability, effectively building a temporary branch at the selected point in time, which is automatically removed a few moments later.
+These are ephemeral branches &#8212; meaning you cannot interact with them directly, and they do not show up in your list of branches.

+However, you can see the history of operations related to the creation and deletion of the ephemeral branch on the **Operations** page:
+- start_compute
+- create_branch
+- delete_timeline
+- suspend_compute

+Because these time travel queries do use compute resources to run the query, they will add to your compute consumption total for your billing period.